Everyone Social Employee Advocacy Week webinar recap

 How do you keep employee morale high?

-- Integral’s recent Employee Activation Index study with The Harris Poll revealed that employees ranked employee good health and well-being as the most important for employers to make a positive difference on.
+- Integral’s Employee Activation Index study with The Harris Poll revealed that employees ranked employee good health and well-being as the most important for employers to make a positive difference on.

 - Use the company intranet to spotlight conversational prompts, employee testimonials, and shared experiences.